The D-League has partnered with Gatorade to become the G-League

-When the NBA hired Malcolm Turner as president of the NBA Developmental League in 2014, one of commissioner Adam Silver’s top directives for his new hire was to land a sponsor for the NBA’s minor league system, and Turner succeeded in that mission, the league announced on Tuesday morning.
+When the NBA hired Malcolm Turner as president of the NBA Developmental League in 2014, one of commissioner Adam Silver’s top directives for his new hire was to land a sponsor for the NBA’s minor league system.
+The league announced on Tuesday morning that Turner had succeeded in that mission.

 [Follow Ball Don’t Lie on social media: Twitter | Instagram | Facebook | Tumblr]